Chart Color Schemes

 Logan Reserve lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are used, applying proportional growth weightings for each age cohort in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Looking ahead, Logan Reserve is projected to experience exceptional population growth, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
-By 2041, the suburb's population is expected to grow by an additional 14,776 persons, reflecting an increase of 85.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+Exceptional growth is predicted over the period with the Logan Reserve expected to grow by 14,449 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 91.0% in total over the 17 years.

 Frequently Asked Questions - Population